-Charging salaries and benefits to NIH, NSF, DOE and DOD grants when no work is being performed is allowable under the current circumstances.
-For staff whose work cannot be performed at home, managers should consider whether they can be reassigned to duties that can be performed at home or relieve others who are working on campus.
+Charging salaries and benefits to grants that are active as of March 17, 2020 even when no work is being performed is allowable under the current circumstances.
+For employees whose work cannot be performed at home, it should be considered whether they can be reassigned to duties that can be performed at home or relieve others who are working on campus.
 If work can be performed on a different sponsored project, salaries should be charged as appropriate.

-Current Yale guidance is that all staff (except those performing critical functions) are expected to work from home.
-If your staff is working from home, they should be paid as they normally are.
-For staff whose work cannot be performed at home, managers should consider whether they can be reassigned to duties that can be performed at home or relieve others who are working on campus.
-If there is no reasonable alternative, staff should simply stay home and will be paid their regular pay between now and March 31, 2020.
+Current Yale guidance is that all employees (except those performing critical functions) are expected to work from home.
+If employees are working from home, they should be paid as they normally are, regardless of funding source.
+For employees whose work cannot be performed at home, it should be considered whether they can be reassigned to duties that can be performed at home or relieve others who are working on campus.
+If there is no reasonable alternative, employees should simply stay home and will be paid their regular pay between now and May 31, 2020.
 We expect additional guidance to be forthcoming from Yale on this ever-evolving situation.